Valiano Natali: Singing career

 Natali started his singing career as an Italian pop singer.
 Due to his vocal talent, he first got noticed at the fashionable nightlife spot Caffè Margherita, in Viareggio, during a singing festival.
-In the same seaside resort town he met Maresca Bacci, a Florentine girl who was to become his inseparable life companion.
+In the same seaside resort town, he met Maresca Bacci, a Florentine girl who was to become his inseparable life companion.
 They moved to Florence and married in 1942.

 After World War II.
-Natali, who had meanwhile embraced opera, won a contest at the world-famous Maggio Musicale Fiorentino, launching a brilliant career as a tenor that would soon bring him to sing in all the major theaters next to the great opera protagonists of the time, like Mario Del Monaco, Giuseppe Di Stefano, Tito Gobbi and Maria Callas.
+Natali, who had meanwhile embraced opera, won a contest at the world-famous Maggio Musicale Fiorentino, launching a brilliant career as a tenor that would soon bring him to sing in all the major theatres next to the great opera protagonists of the time, like Mario Del Monaco, Giuseppe Di Stefano, Tito Gobbi and Maria Callas.

 With Callas and Di Stefano, in 1953, at Teatro Comunale in Florence, Natali sang the part of Arturo in Lucia di Lammermoor, directed by maestro Franco Ghione.
 During the same year, again with Callas and Di Stefano, Natali recorded the opera, directed by maestro Tullio Serafin, in one of the most unforgettable recordings of Donizetti's masterpiece, which has been remastered and been part of opera lovers' collections to this day.

 In 1955, the tenor took on the role of Cassius in Otello by Giuseppe Verdi at Teatro Carlo Felice di Genova.
 In 1956 he was in the cast of Macbeth at the Opera di Roma.

 At the peak of his career, when he was sought by the main national and international opera productions, a serious car accident forced Natali to stop for months.
 When he recovered, he was left limping for life.
 Due to his condition, he had to fall back to singing secondary parts.
-In spite of this, he continued to be active until with the Teatro Comunale, Florence.
+Despite this, he continued to be active until with the Teatro Comunale, Florence.
 Here he continued to take part in representations of operas until the late 1970s, for instance, he was part of the cast of the Un ballo in Maschera, by Giuseppe Verdi, for the seasons of 1965–66, 1971–72 and 1973–74, this last under the direction of maestro Riccardo Muti.